andrewpauling/andrewpauling.github.io/_publications/2022-Pauling_JCLIM.md

 ---
-title: "Non-linear climate system response to Antarctic topography change"
+title: "Linearity of the climate system response to raising and lowering West Antarctic and coastal Antarctic topography"
 collection: publications
 pubtype: 'review'
-permalink: /publication/2022-Pauling-JCLIM
+permalink: /publication/2023-Pauling-JCLIM
 excerpt: ''
-date: 2022-06-08
+date: 2023-03-15
 venue: "Journal of Climate"
-citation: "Pauling, A. G., C. M. Bitz and E. J. Steig (2022). &quot; Non-linear climate system response to Antarctic topography change&quot; <i>Journal of Climate</i>. (under review)"
+citation: "Pauling, A. G., C. M. Bitz and E. J. Steig (2023). &quot;Linearity of the climate system response to raising and lowering West Antarctic and coastal Antarctic topography&quot; <i>Journal of Climate</i>. (under review)"
 ---